 Probation Officers have also offered assistance with various special projects throughout Berks County such as: high school football games, National Night Out, Governor Mifflin Community Days, and Exeter May Day.

-Probation officers are assigned to the Reading Senior and Reading Intermediate High Schools.
-In addition, the Muhlenberg obation officers are assigned to the Reading Senior and Reading Intermediate High Schools.
-In addition, the Muhlenberg High School has one full-time officer stationed at their school.
-These officers spend approximately 80% of their workweek at the high schools.
-The goals of this unit are to improve school attendance, academic performance and decrease disciplinary referrals.
+Two probation officers are assigned to Reading Senior High School.
+These officers spend approximately 75% of their workweek at the high schools.
+The goals of this unit are to improve school attendance and academic performance, and decrease disciplinary referrals.